tshepang/blog/content/speed-of-current-laptops.md

 tags = ["hardware", "Rust"]
 +++

+> 2023 update:
+>
+> I lost my wonderful Lenovo X1 Carbon due to a fried motherboard,
+> likely due to too much fiddling with a flaky charger,
+> instead of just caving and buying a replacement.
+> The cost of this motherboard was greater than the laptop itself,
+> a sad state of affairs which makes me wish for a [Framework Laptop].
+>
+> I also lost access to the UX410,
+> due to change of jobs.

 I decided to get me my dream laptop, a Lenovo X1 Carbon (code 20KGS3X910).
 It has amazing keyboard (as promised) as well as amazing touchpad.
 The performance is sad though, less than my work laptop,